-Sri Lanka is home to spectacular terraced tea plantations, pristine beaches, more than 20 wildlife parks, eight UNESCO World Heritage sites, picturesque little towns, legendary temples, culinary delights and warm locals.
+Sri Lanka is home to spectacularly terraced tea plantations, pristine beaches, more than 20 wildlife parks, eight UNESCO World Heritage sites, picturesque little towns, legendary temples, culinary delights and warm locals.
 If the marvellous emerald island has not found its way to your travel bucket list this year, this could be just the impetus you need.

 After all, the country has much to offer.
 From Sigiriya, Dambulla, Polonnaruwa, Anuradhapura that are well-known for ancient ruins, temples, monasteries, to Nuwara Eliya, Ella, Kandy — hilly towns blessed with tea plantations — there is an itinerary right there.